Henryzila/myprojects/README.md

 # myprojects
-A place to store my studys projects and ideas.
+A place to store my studies projects and ideas.